Charles Collier Michell

 Lieutenant-Colonel Charles Collier Michell, KH (29 March 1793 in Exeter – 28 March 1851 in Eltham, London), later known as Charles Cornwallis Michell, was a British soldier, first surveyor-general in the Cape, road engineer, architect, artist and naturalist.

 Early life

 He was son to Admiral Sampson Michell and his wife Anne Shears.
-His eldst brother was Admiral Frederick Thomas Michell.
+His eldest brother was Admiral Frederick Thomas Michell.
 He was named after Admiral George Collier his father's commanding officer at the time.

 Born in Exeter, Devon, and called Charles Cornwallis Michell later in his life because of the proximity to Cornwall of his birthplace, Michell was educated at the Royal Military Academy, Woolwich and commissioned into the Royal Artillery in 1809.
 He headed a brigade at the battles of Vittoria and Toulouse, took part in Waterloo and was appointed teacher of military drawing at the Royal Military College, Sandhurst on 24 March 1824 and professor of military fortification at Woolwich on 25 December 1825 and promoted to the brevet rank of major shortly thereafter.
 He was fluent in Spanish, Portuguese and French.